TDVS COVID19 Frequently Asked Questions

 Q. Can we visit someone at the Tennessee State Veterans Homes (TSVH)?

 A. TSVH facilities in Murfreesboro, Knoxville, Clarksville, and Humboldt will restrict access to all visitors, vendors, and volunteers until further notice.
 These precautionary measures aim to minimize the risk of exposure to residents, families, and staff.
-At this time there are no cases of COVID-19 at any State Veterans’ Homes or offices.
+There are currently active cases in Murfreesboro and Humboldt, but no cases in Knoxville or Clarksville.

 Q. Are the Tennessee State Veterans Cemeteries still open?